U.S. allies hit back at Washington's steel, aluminum tariffs

 The measures, which target pork legs, apples, grapes and cheese as well as steel and other products, will be in place until the U.S. government eliminates its tariffs, Mexico’s Economy Ministry said.

-The Mexican peso dropped about 1 percent and the Canadian dollar shed about 0.6 percent.
-At its low, the peso was at its weakest against the dollar in nearly 15 months.
+The Mexican peso dropped about 1 percent, hitting its weakest level against the dollar in nearly 15 months, and the Canadian dollar shed about 0.6 percent.

+The EU threatened tariffs on Harley Davidson motorcycles and bourbon, measures aimed at the political bases of U.S. Republican legislators.
+Shares of Harley-Davidson Inc fell 2.2 percent and Brown-Forman Corp, maker of Early Times and other bourbon brands, lost 2.1 percent.

-U.S. Chamber of Commerce President Tom Donohue warned in a letter seen by Reuters to the body’s board that current trade policies could threaten “economic progress” and cause the loss of more than 2 million jobs, mostly in states that voted for Trump and Republican candidates.
+U.S. Chamber of Commerce President Tom Donohue warned in a letter to the body’s board, and seen by Reuters, that current trade policies could threaten “economic progress” and cause the loss of more than 2 million jobs, mostly in states that voted for Trump and Republican candidates.

 The tariffs are part of Trump’s effort to protect U.S. industry and workers from what he described as unfair international competition, a key theme of his “America First” agenda.